Simple Guide to Meteor Scatter/MSK 144

 2. You need a 6 meter antenna.
 You can do this with a dipole and 100 watts.
 Directional Yagi antenna’s will be much more effective but not everyone has that option.
 I am using an OCF dipole and throwing a few extra watts at the problem.
 You can also use 2 meter and 70 cm but contacts are more difficult.
 Six meters is the place to start for success.

 3. Change the WSJT-x mode to MSK144.
 The calling frequency is 50.260 Mhz.
 Optimal settings are as follows: F Tol=200, RX 1500 Hz, Report 0, T/R 15 s, Auto sequence checked.

-4. This is the important setting.
-If you are sending your signal east, then transmit on the odd times ( Tx even/1st box NOT checked) If you are transmitting west, transmit even/1st.
+4. This is an important setting.
+If you are sending your signal east, then transmit on the even times ( Tx even/1st box checked) If you are transmitting west, transmit odd/1st.
+Some use the acronym PETE, point east transmit even.
+Another way to think about it is the Western station transmits first/even.
 This is more relevant if you have a directional antenna.
-However, since transmitting can interfere with others near you, I generally transmit at odd times since most stations are located to the east.
+However, since transmitting can interfere with others near you, I generally transmit at even times since most stations are located to the east.